Vokera Boiler Red Light Meaning – Diagnosing Boilers Via Lights

 Whilst we can explain a few possible causes below, lights on their own can’t be trusted to pinpoint the exact problem.
 Boilers are gas appliances, and problems are difficult to diagnose.
 Always contact a Gas Safe engineer to get the problem fixed.

-#1 – Red Light On, Green Light Is Off
+#1 – Red Light On, But Green Light Is Off

-If the red light is on but the green light is off, this signals a safety based lockout.
+If the red light is on but the green light is off, your boiler has gone into a safety-based lockout.

-Your boiler will lockout when sensors notice the boiler isn’t working correctly.
-There are a number of things that can cause a safety lockout including:
+Your boiler will lock out when sensors notice the boiler isn’t working correctly.
+Several things can cause a safety lockout, including:

-- A fan that doesn’t fire up during start up sequence, so the boiler is unable to expel flue gases
+- A fan that doesn’t fire up during the start-up sequence, so the boiler is unable to expel flue gases

 - The pump isn’t circulating hot water, so hot water stays in the heat exchanger